 A recipient of a CDA document is not required to parse and interpret the complete set of CDA entries contained within the CDA body.
 Within a local implementation, trading partners may ascribe additional recipient responsibilities to parse and interpret various entries.

 A recipient of a CDA document is not required to validate a CDA document against referenced templates.
-Within a local implementation, trading partners may ascribe additional recipient responsibilities for template validation.1.3.2 Originator Responsibilities
+Within a local implementation, trading partners may ascribe additional recipient responsibilities for template validation.

+A recipient may reject an instance that does not contain a particular templateId (e.g., a recipient looking to receive only Procedure Note documents can reject an instance without the appropriate templateId).

+A recipient may process objects in an instance document that do not contain a templateId (e.g., a recipient can process entries that contain Observation acts within a Problems section, even if the entries do not have templateIds).

+1.3.2 Document Originator Role and Responsibilities

+A document originator is an application role that creates a CDA document.
+CDA documents can be created via transformation from some other format, as a direct output of an authoring application, etc. The document originator often is responsible for communicating with a persistent storage location, often using HL7 V2 MDM or HL7 V3 Medical Records messages.
+The document originator is responsible for ensuring that generated CDA documents are fully conformant to this specification.

-Properly construct CDA Narrative Blocks : An originator of a CDA document must ensure that the attested portion of the document body is structured such that a recipient, adhering to the recipient responsibilities above, will correctly render the document.
+Properly construct CDA Narrative Blocks : An originator of a CDA document must ensure that the attested portion of the document body is structured such that a recipient will correctly render the document adhering the responsibilities defined in 1.3.1 above.
 This includes:

 If the CDA Body is structured, the label of a section must be conveyed in the Section.title component.
 The absence of the Section.title component signifies an unlabeled section.